htrajan/ht-drawsteel/Draw Steel Rules (original).md

 The [[Time Raider|time raider]]’s right upper hand shot out, as though she’d been waiting for the void mage to do exactly what she just did, and her meson blaster leapt out of the hands of the war dog who’d chained her.
 The pistol made of glass and bronze slammed into her hand and its tip flared with prismatic light.

-From the sun’s [[Shadow|shadow]] cast by Taxiarch Lycaon, the [[Polder|polder]] Jackson Bootblack emerged, a rapier in each hand, and no one had seen him move from where he’d been a moment before.
+From the sun’s shadow cast by Taxiarch Lycaon, the [[Polder|polder]] Jackson Bootblack emerged, a rapier in each hand, and no one had seen him move from where he’d been a moment before.

 At the same instant, a call—a horn.
 From directly behind John a blast of sound like a chord played by a dozen trumpets, and hope sang in John’s heart—the Clarion Call of the last Storm Knight!